-The program has Approval Status with the Kentucky Board of Nursing and from SACSCOC (Southern Association of Colleges and Schools Commission on Colleges).
-The baccalaureate program at Union College is accredited by CCNE (Collegiate Nursing Education) (www.aacn.nche.edu/ccne-accreditation).
+The program has Approval Status with the Kentucky Board of Nursing and from SACSCOC.
+The baccalaureate program at Union College is accredited by CCNE (Commission on Collegiate Nursing Education) (www.aacn.nche.edu/ccne-accreditation).

 Nursing Program Goals

 The College Nursing Program seeks to: